 - place the soap in the fridge for the first 2 hours after pouring

-The Manuka soap that we are making uses Manuka honey, Manuka essential oils and beeswax from Manuka honey, to maximise the benefits of Manuka in the soap.
-I used the Manuka essential oil from Pure Nature, but alternatively you can use a tea tree oil for a cheaper alternative.
-The Manuka honey I bought from my local supermarket, and I didn’t go for the most expensive one!
-The Manuka beeswax I still had left over from a friend, and you can use any beeswax as a substitute, although I would recommend to go for an unbleached and undeodorised beeswax.
+The Manuka soap that I am making uses Manuka honey, Manuka essential oils and Manuka beeswax, to maximise the benefits of Manuka properties in the soap.
+The Manuka essential oil is from Pure Nature, but alternatively you can use another essential oil for a less expensive option.
+I bought the Manuka honey from my local supermarket, and the Manuka beeswax I had left over from a beekeeping friend.
+You can use normal honey and normal beeswax as substitutes if you can’t get hold of the Manuka honey and beeswax.

 Before starting, please read the safety and precautions post, especially since this tutorial requires the handling of caustic soda!

 If you have never made cold-process soap before, I strongly recommend you check out the basic cold process soap tutorial first.

 ONE: Prepare your lye as usual and leave to cool down to room temperature.

 TWO: Weigh out the coconut oil and beeswax, and heat in the microwave or stove top until the oil and wax have melted.

 THREE: Add the olive oil, sunflower oil and castor oil to the now liquid coconut oil and beeswax, and give it a quick stir.